PART1—SCOPE AND APPLICATION

 R102.7.1 Additions, alterations or repairs.

-Additions, alterations or repairs to any structure shall conform to the requirements for a new structure without requiring the existing structure to comply with all of the requirements of this code, unless otherwise stated.
-Additions, alterations or repairs shall not cause an existing structure to become unsafe or adversely affect the performance of the building.
+Additions, alterations or repairs to any structure shall conform to the requirements for a new structure without requiring the existing structure to comply with the requirements of this code, unless otherwise stated.
+Additions, alterations, repairs and relocations shall not cause an existing structure to become unsafe or adversely affect the performance of the building.

 R103.1 Creation of enforcement agency.